ska-telescope/developer.skatelescope.org/src/tools/continuousintegration.rst

 -----------------------------------------------------------------------
-As part of the CI/CD process all teams are expected to collect and consolidate the necessary code health metrics under a file named :code:`ci-metrics.json` at the root of the repositories they have ownership over.
+As part of the CI/CD process all teams are expected to collect and consolidate the necessary code health metrics under a file named :code:`ci-metrics.json` at created at Gitlab CI pipeline runtime under the root folder for that repository.

 The :code:`ci-metrics.json` file is expect to be created automatically as part of the CI pipeline by the teams by collecting the relevant information from the *unit tests*, *coverage*, *linting* and *build status*.
 **An important point to notice, is that** :code:`ci-metrics.json` **shouldn't exist as part of the repository, but, be created specifically as part of the CI pipeline.**
 The file must be created and properly populated before the start of the marked :code:`# START: Gitlab CI badges creation` in the **pages** stage of the CI